Free WOOP Goal Activator: Mental Contrasting Exercise Tool

 Stop wishing.
 Start with a WOOP goal setting plan that accounts for reality.

-Most goals fail in the gap between good intentions and a bad moment.
-WOOP closes that gap by building your response to the hard moment before it arrives.
-You leave this tool with a specific wish, a vivid picture of what achieving it feels like, a clear-eyed view of the obstacle that’s likely to stop you, and a ready-made plan for when it does.
-That’s not motivation — it’s preparation.
-And preparation is what actually moves goals forward.
+Most goals fail in the gap between a good intention and a bad moment.
+WOOP closes that gap by settling your response to the hard moment before it arrives.
+You leave this tool with a specific wish, a vivid picture of what reaching it feels like, a clear-eyed view of the obstacle most likely to stop you, and a ready-made plan for when it does.
+That is not motivation.
+It is preparation, and preparation is what actually moves goals forward.